-The IRS directed 7 million Americans to sign up with ID.me face scan service, according to congressional letter
+The IRS directed 7 million Americans to sign up with ID.me face-scan service, according to congressional letter

-In the letter, Maloney also pressed IRS Commissioner Charles P. Rettig on plans to instruct the provider, ID.me, to destroy the biometric data, and how the agency will ensure that ID.me does not use the data for “unapproved or unauthorized purposes.”
+In the letter, Maloney also pressed IRS Commissioner Charles Rettig on plans to instruct the provider, ID.me, to destroy the biometric data and on how the agency will ensure that ID.me does not use the data for “unapproved or unauthorized purposes.”

 “Those Americans’ highly personal information may continue to be held by a third party outside of the IRS’s direct control — increasing the potential for exposure due to bad actors and other cybersecurity incidents,” she wrote.